tjukanovt/30DayMapChallenge/README.md

 - [QGIS Tutorials and Tips by Ujaval Gandhi](https://www.qgistutorials.com/en/)
 - [Tutorial on how to make 3D landscapes and city models by Alasdair Rae](http://www.statsmapsnpix.com/2020/03/making-3d-landscape-and-city-models.html)
 - [Blog post by Kenneth Field about the basics of mapmaking](https://medium.com/nightingale/so-you-want-to-make-a-map-58c7f55f6b20)

+## Maps, stats and results
+Want to know how many maps were posted for the challenge?
+How many cartographers took part?
+Or just want to admire the results but don't want to browse through the hashtag on Twitter?
+Check the [30DayMapChallenge2020Metadata repository](https://github.com/dakvid/30DayMapChallenge2020Metadata) by David Friggens and give your contribution there.
+The aim there is to create an interactive gallery of the results.

 ## #30DayMapChallenge 2019